hmxmilohax/rock-band-3-deluxe/readme.md

 To update Rock Band 3 Deluxe, repeat [the above steps](#xbox-360-hardware).
 You can click the `Watch` button (All Activity) to be notified about any updates that occur.

 # Optional Upgrades

+*These are some optional, but very handy additions you can make to your Rock Band 3 Deluxe installation.*

 ## Songs